 Also, revenue and cost questions may be focused on non-financial decision making – for example, “X is deciding whether or not to run for office.
 Should they or shouldn’t they?”
-Meaning, they are not referring to financial outcomes, but are still quantifiable – your job is to think about the issue with a 360-degree view and develop a well-structured pro and con list.
+Meaning, they are not referring to financial outcomes, but are still quantifiable – your job is to think about the issue with a 360-degree view and develop a well-structured pro (“revenues”) and con (“costs”) list of questions.

-Lastly, you might encounter a weighing scenario question.
-You would be given 2 options and will need to weigh the profitability of one against the other.
+Lastly, you might encounter a scenario question.
+You will be given 2 options and will need to compare the profitability of one against the other.
 An example of this might be comparing the use of the U.S. Post Office for mailing needs versus UPS.
 Or maybe the company is trying 2 different types of packaging for a product; one is 3 oz. and the other is 8 oz.
 Which packaging would you recommend and why?